 Taxes and Director Independence: Evidence from Board Reforms Worldwide

-We examine whether changes to corporate governance arising from board reforms affect corporate tax behavior.
-While the relation between corporate governance and tax behavior has been the subject of intense interest in the literature, prior research has been hampered by a lack of exogenous variation.
-Our inquiry exploits a set of major board reforms that captures shocks to director independence for firms in 31 countries.
+We examine whether changes to corporate governance resulting from board reforms affect corporate tax behavior.
+While the connection between corporate governance and tax behavior has been the subject of intense interest in the literature, a lack of exogenous variation in governance has hampered inferences.
+Our inquiry exploits a set of major board reforms that capture shocks to board reforms for firms in 31 countries.
 The results indicate that corporate tax avoidance decreases significantly following major board reforms.
-We find that the effect of board reforms on corporate tax behavior is stronger in firms with relatively higher agency costs and more opaque information environments.
+We find that the influence of board reforms on corporate tax behavior is stronger in firms with relatively higher agency conflicts and more opaque information environments.

 Keywords: Corporate Taxation, Tax Avoidance, Board Reform, Corporate Governance

 Suggested Citation: Suggested Citation